Iu Mien Community Services

 Healthy Village Senior Program

 The Healthy Village Senior Program is a culturally responsive aging services initiative designed to improve mental health, social connection, and overall wellness among low-income Iu Mien older adults in Sacramento County.
 The program addresses key social determinants of health; including social isolation, language barriers, and limited access to culturally appropriate services, through consistent, structured weekly engagement and preventive wellness activities.
 Seniors receive ongoing emotional support through regular participation and individualized check-ins that promote stability and connection.
+Serving over 100 individuals weekly, this program serves as the most needed program thus far.

 Mind Matters Youth Program

 The Mind Matters Youth Program addresses mental health challenges by promoting emotional well-being and providing culturally sensitive support to youth.
-It fosters a safe space for open dialogue about mental health issues to helping to reduce stigma within the community.
-The program has also been integrated into Will C Wood Middle School and Hiram Johnson High School to create a safe space where students have resources around mental health and suicide prevention.
-By creating an inclusive environment for mental health discussions, the program has contributed significantly to the emotional resilience of youth in the community.
+It fosters a safe space for open dialogue about mental health issues, helping to reduce stigma within the community.
+The program has been integrated into Will C. Wood Middle School and Hiram W. Johnson High School, creating trusted spaces where students can access support, resources, and conversations around mental health and suicide prevention.

 Mission